Solar power in China: History

 In 2007, the National Development and Reform Commission planned to have China's solar capacity increase to 1,800 MW by 2020.
 However, according to Wang Zhongying, the head of the National Development and Reform Commission's renewable energy development, stated that China would far exceed this goal, predicting that at least 10 GW can be installed by 2020, with 20 GW of installed capacity within the realm of possibility.
 Despite these predictions, solar energy accounted for only a small fraction of China's total installed energy in 2008.

+The 2008 financial crisis prompted significant stimulus efforts by China to invigorate its then-struggling solar industry.
+Policy tools to stimulate growth in the industry included inexpensive land, tax incentives, and subsidized loans.

 In 2011, feed-in-tariffs for solar power projects completed before a certain deadline were introduced.
 These feed-in tariffs were extremely successful at expanding China's solar power sector, largely exceeding the Chinese government's expectations for growth.
 The Huanghe Hydropower Golmud Solar Park was also completed in 2011 in Golmud, a county-level city in Qinghai province.
 The solar park contains 200 MW of installed photovoltaic capacity and was the largest individual solar plant in the world on its completion.
 Other solar parks such as the 20 MW Qinghai Golmud Solar Park were also installed in Golmud, with 570 MW of capacity installed in total at the end of 2011.

 The Chinese PV production system faced severe external shocks since 2010.
 A sharp recession in the global demand due to institutional alterations in the German market in 2010, followed by anti-dumping duties and anti-subsidy countervailing duties on Chinese PV products enforced in both USA and EU.
 Chinese PV manufacturers, which were already running at full capacity, faced a difficult situation in 2011 and 2012 with huge financial losses that led to the bankruptcy of some important companies, such as Suntech Power in 2013 which defaulted on $541 million of convertible bonds.
 To rescue the huge PV industry with its large labor market and assets, a comprehensive set of policies was introduced by the Chinese government mainly to stimulate the domestic market.
 Accordingly, the annual installed capacity in China experienced notable growth since 2011.
 This growth was mainly due to the construction of several PV power plants around the country.

 In May 2011, the National People's Congress (NPC) revised the solar target again, setting 5 GW as an official minimum PV target for 2015, with a longer-term target of 20–30 GW by 2020.
 According to a 2012 forecast by the European Photovoltaic Industry Association, the total installed capacity was predicted to reach between 47 GW and 66 GW by 2017.

+Beginning in 2013, China's domestic demand for the solar industry rapidly increase.